sethau/Short_Programs/README.md

 Short_Programs
 ==============

-This repo contains short programs that I have written for various academic or recreational purposes.
+This repository contains short programs that I have written for various academic or recreational purposes.